HaireLab/lejos-al-desierto/README.md

 # lejos-al-desierto
 # Away to the wilderness!
+## A collaborative effort with @jamiesanderlin
+## Look for updates and more documentation coming soon.

 This repository is home to data and code used to select field site locations in the US Sky Islands and the Mogollon Rim/Plateau for the 2023 field season.

 # Algorithm